TDeVries/TDeVries.github.io/_posts/2018-06-02-segmentation_quality.markdown

 venue: "arXiv"
 arxiv: https://arxiv.org/abs/1807.00502
 ---
-Uncertainty estimates from a segmentation network can be used to predict the quality of the segmentations.
+Uncertainty estimates from segmentation networks can be used to predict the quality of the segmentations.